Faith vs Fear

 The careful study of God’s Word is of primary importance in developing a strong faith.
 God wants us to know Him and completely rely on His direction in our lives.
 It’s through the hearing, reading and meditation in the Scriptures that we begin to experience a strong, confident faith which excludes worry and fear.
 In Matthew, four times Jesus distinctly said, “Don’t worry”.

 Spending time in prayer and worship develops a relationship with our Father that sees us through even the darkest of nights.
-You may say that is such a cliche sounding thing to say, but, i’m tellin’ ya’, it’s the truth, and you don’t realize the magnitude or value of that truth until you’re in the dark, alone, and in trouble.
+Prayer is more than merely going down a wish list of stuff we would like.
+You may say that is such a cliche sounding thing to say, but, i’m tellin’ ya’, it’s the truth, and often don’t realize the magnitude and value of prayer until we’re in the dark, alone, and in trouble.
+Train yourself to have an everyday, walk-around conversation with God like friends going together, growing in belonging, connecting.
 In the Psalms we see a picture of David, who, like us, experienced times of fear.
-Psalm 56:3 reveals his faith with these words: “When I am afraid, I will trust in you.” i’m reminded of an old song with some of the lyrics being, “When the darkness is closing in, and i’m running against the wind, i will trust in You and i will not be afraid.”
+Psalm 56:3 reveals his faith with these words: “When I am afraid, I will trust in you.”
+Trust training. i’m reminded of an old song with some of the lyrics being, “When the darkness is closing in, and i’m running against the wind, i will trust in You and i will not be afraid.”
 Psalm 119 is filled with verses expressing the way in which David treasured God’s Word: “I seek you with all my heart” (v.
 10); “I have hidden your word in my heart” (v.
 11); “I meditate on your precepts” (v.
 15);.

-These are revealing words which speak wisdom to us even now.
+These are revealing words, unveiling-the-truth kind of words which speak wisdom to us even now.
 The following words are key to developing faith, “I seek you”, “I meditate on your word”, “I trust in You”, and “I will not be afraid”.

-The Bible is clear that faith does not mature and strengthen without trials, and, as much as we are uncomfortable with it, as much as i don’t like it or close my ears to not hear this, adversity is God’s most effective tool to develop a strong faith.
-That pattern is evident in Scripture.
+The Bible is clear that faith does not mature and strengthen without trials, and, as much as we are uncomfortable with it, as much as i don’t like it and have at times closed my ears to not hear this, adversity is God’s most effective tool to develop a strong faith.
+That pattern is repetitively evident in Scripture.
+Trust training is one of the main reasons for trails that God is who He says He is and is not as difficult to know as many may think.
 God takes each one of us through fearful situations, and as we learn to obey God’s Word and allow it to saturate our thoughts, we find each trial becomes a stepping stone to a stronger and deeper faith.
 Each trial is like a step and we can either step up or stumble down, but in the end, each trial gives us that ability to say, “He sustained me yesterday, He’ll carry me through today, and He’ll uphold me tomorrow!” i believe at the core of our fears and overwhelming anxieties, is unbelief and lack of trust in God.

-i think it worthy of being said that just because we recite those scriptures to ourselves doesn’t mean they are like magic words which will someone change the intrusion of vicious circumstances.
-The Lord gives us those words for us to be able to stand strong in the midst of the storm.
-Make no mistake, storms will come, and the Lord does indeed command the storms of our life to dissipate, but by far and large His intent is for us to trust in Him as overcomers, to stand strong in faith as a lighthouse for others who are also in a terrible storm.
+i think it worthy of being said that just because we recite those scriptures to ourselves doesn’t mean they are like magic words which will somehow change the intrusion of vicious circumstances.
+The Lord gives us those words for us to be able to stand strong in the midst of the storm, something to grip to when the ground spins under our feet.
+Make no mistake, storms will come, oh yes they will, and the Lord does indeed command the storms of our life to dissipate, but by far and large His intent is for us to trust in Him as overcomers, to stand strong in faith as a lighthouse for others who are also in a terrible storm.

 Throughout life we will always face various trials that would cause us fear, but God assures us that we can know faith and peace through every situation.
 Jesus said, in John 16:33, “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.”
 Think about it.